Cirsium arvense (L.) Scop.

 Disk flowers - Corollas 12-20 mm long (those of staminate florets slightly shorter than those of pistillate florets), pale pinkish to lavender-purple, rarely white, the 5 lobes 3-5 mm long, thickened at apex with small protuberance.
 Pappus of dense plumose bristles, 12-25 mm long at flowering (longer in pistillate than in staminate florets), white or grayish-tinged.

 Fruits - Achenes to 2.5-4.0 mm long, glabrous, terete to weakly 4-angled.

 Flowering - June - October.

-quite aggressive and because of its deep rhizomes is very hard to eradicate.
+The plant is quite aggressive, and due to its deep and extensive rhizomes is very difficult to eradicate.

 The plant is not without redeeming qualities.
 Like most thistles it is enjoyed by birds as a source of seeds, and by insects as